jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 4. Write an integration test that uses random numbers in the entire range as inputs.

-# MMIO Design
+# [Optional] MMIO Design

-##### TODO: a nice picture where the MMIO accelerator sits? similar to the RoCC accelerator image
+<em><strong>This is a completely optional design exercise.
+It's digs more deeply into the Chipyard infrastructure and althought an MMIO accelerator is not difficult inconcept, is rather tricky to integrate.
+There will be limited support for this part in favor of helping the class understand and internalize the previous parts</strong></em>.

 Often, an accelerator or peripheral block is connected to the rest of the SoC with a memory-mapped interface over the system bus.
 This allows the core and external IO to configure and communicate with the block.